The Hitchhiker's Guide to the Galaxy: "Hitch-Hikeriana"

 Towel Day in Innsbruck—towels with a silkscreen print as homage to Douglas Adams.
-Next to the words "DON'T PANIC" there are the GPS data from the city Innsbruck where Adams had the idea for the The Hitchhiker's Guide to the Galaxy.
+Next to the words "DON'T PANIC" there are the GPS data from the city Innsbruck where Adams had the idea for The Hitchhiker's Guide to the Galaxy.

 Many merchandising and spin-off items (or "Hitch-Hikeriana") were produced in the early 1980s, including towels in different colours, all bearing the Guide entry for towels.
 Later runs of towels include those made for promotions by Pan Books, Touchstone Pictures / Disney for the 2005 movie, and different towels made for ZZ9 Plural Z Alpha, the official Hitchhiker's Appreciation society.
 Other items that first appeared in the mid-1980s were T-shirts, including those made for Infocom (such as one bearing the legend "I got the Babel Fish" for successfully completing one of that game's most difficult puzzles), and a Disaster Area tour T-shirt.
 Other official items have included "Beeblebears" (teddy bears with an extra head and arm, named after Hitchhiker's character Zaphod Beeblebrox, sold by the official Appreciation Society), an assortment of pin-on buttons and a number of novelty singles.
 Many of the above items are displayed throughout the 2004 "25th Anniversary Illustrated Edition" of the novel, which used items from the personal collections of fans of the series.